A Goofy Movie: Voice cast

-Tevin Campbell and Pauly Shore make uncredited appearances as the pop star Powerline and Max's friend Bobby Zimuruski respectively.
-Jenna von Oÿ voices Roxanne's best friend Stacey and Frank Welker provides vocal sound effects for the Bigfoot.
-The director, Kevin Lima, portrays a walk-around character at Lester's Possum Park and provides the vocal effects for Roxanne's father.
+Tevin Campbell, Rosie Gaines, and Pauly Shore made uncredited performances as the pop star Powerline, Powerline’s backup vocalist, and Max's other friend Bobby Zimuruski, respectively.
+Jenna von Oÿ portrayed Roxanne's best friend Stacey and Frank Welker provided the vocal effects of Bigfoot.
+Director Kevin Lima portrayed a walk-around character at Lester's Possum Park and provided the vocal effects of Roxanne's unnamed father.

-Florence Stanley plays a waitress, Jo Anne Worley portrays Principal Mazur's upbeat secretary Miss Maples, and Julie Brown and Joey Lawrence voice the popular students Lisa and Chad.
-The character actor Pat Buttram appears in his final role as the emcee at Lester's Possum Park, while Wayne Allwine makes a cameo appearance as Mickey Mouse alongside a silent Donald Duck.
+Florence Stanley portrayed a waitress, Jo Anne Worley portrayed Principal Mazur's upbeat secretary Miss Maples and Julie Brown and Joey Lawrence portrayed the popular students Lisa and Chad.
+The character actor Pat Buttram appeared in his final role as the master of ceremonies at Lester's Possum Park, while Wayne Allwine made a cameo appearance as Mickey Mouse, alongside a silent Donald Duck.

 Production

 Development

 In the early 1990s, former Disney chairman Jeffrey Katzenberg commissioned the project, suggesting the storyline inspired by a planned car trip with his daughter to Goof Troop's story supervisor Jymn Magon.
 Suggesting to make a movie about "contemporary teenagers" as opposed to "talking animal movies and fairytales", Magon thought it would be an interesting idea for the story of Goofy and Max.
 Accepting Katzenberg's suggestion, Magon attempted to write the first script for the film.
 The movie was the feature film directorial debut for Disney story artist and animator Kevin Lima, who went on to direct the Disney films Tarzan (1999), 102 Dalmatians (2000) and Enchanted (2007).
 Instead of being "one-dimensional", Goofy was given an emotional side to show depth to the "emotional arc of the story", hoping the audience would "see his feelings".

 While the work was a Disney production, it was considered far less essential than the studio's mainstream works at the time such as The Lion King, and was given a far smaller budget compared to these films.
 Thus, A Goofy Movie was jointly produced by Walt Disney Feature Animation, Walt Disney Television Animation, and Disney MovieToons and with outsourcing to Walt Disney Animation France and Walt Disney Animation Australia, along with additional Disney animation studios in Spain and Canada.